 The New Jersey Principals and Supervisors Association (NJPSA), a membership services organization, is dedicated to the promotion of educational excellence through the ongoing support of New Jersey’s school leaders via government advocacy, legal assistance, leadership programs, professional development and retirement counseling.

-NJPSA provides numerous professional services to more than 6,400 premier active members, composed of principals, assistant principals, supervisors, directors and other school district leaders, as well as nearly 2,000 aspiring, retired and organizational members.
+NJPSA provides numerous professional services to nearly 6,700 premier active members, composed of principals, assistant principals, supervisors, directors and other school district leaders, as well as more than 2,100 aspiring, retired and organizational members.
 Through its professional development division, the Foundation for Educational Administration (FEA), the association offers its members the most dynamic, informative, and necessary training opportunities on a multitude of timely and relevant topics.

 NJPSA’s Guiding Beliefs for Learning Leaders